<< Previous wine Next wine >>

 Juan Carlos Vizcarra is a man of intensity, passion, and incredible ambition.
-Though his family has grown grapes in Northern Ribera del Duero for several generations, he is the first to take it upon himself to make estate-bottled wine from this fruit.
-The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to *his* family in bad vintages to buy fruit.
-He realized that his family must have something truly special, and took it upon himself to make wine to express this unique terroir that he had inherited.
-Like all the wines at the tiny winery at Bodegas Vizcarra, JC Vizcarra is made using gravity-fed winemaking to preserve the freshness and elegance that are intrinsic to the limestone-inflected plantings found in northern Burgos.
+Though his family has grown grapes in northern DO Ribera del Duero for more than four generations, he was the first to make estate-bottled wine from this fruit starting in 1991.
+The story goes that when he was a boy, he noticed that the historic estates of Vega Sicilia and Pesquera would come to his family in bad vintages to buy fruit.
+Realizing that his family must have truly special vineyards of the highest quality, Juan Carlos took it upon himself to begin producing wines to express this blessed terroir and heritage.
+Like all the wines at the tiny Bodegas Vizcarra, the flagship JC Vizcarra is made using gravity-fed winemaking to preserve the freshness and elegance intrinsic to the limestone plots found in northern Burgos.
 Meticulous in everything he does, Juan Carlos applies his detail-oriented approach to every facet of the winemaking process.
-With painstaking attention paid to every detail from vineyard to bottle in the 10 parcels farmed for JC, Juan Carlos is able to express the elegance and freshness intrinsic to this special land he farms.
-In the JC bottling, he is building a wine to age, one that will improve with a decade or more in the bottle.
-He avoids unecessary over-extraction and heavy oak, preferring instead to let the natural power of Tinto Fino speak for itself.
+With painstaking attention paid to every detail from vineyard to bottle in the 10 parcels farmed for JC, Juan Carlos is able to express the elegance and freshness intrinsic to this special land he farms by hand, without the use of chemicals.
+In the JC bottling, he offers a wine to age, one that will improve with a decade or more in the bottle.
+He avoids unnecessary over-extraction and heavy oak, preferring instead to let the natural power of Tinto Fino (known elsewhere as Tempranillo) speak for itself.
 The finesse and power that results is classic Ribera.

 WHAT MAKES THIS WINE UNIQUE?